MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 For example, a `CheckBox` might have a `CheckedCommand` and this might be bindable to a `RememberMeChangedCommand` on the ViewModel.

-Within Windows, For sometimes, when a View has not exposed
+Within Windows, for sometimes, when a View has not exposed

 ### Binding Modes